EMart86/EMTransformableNavigationController/README.md

 transformableNavigationController.minViewSize = CGSize(width: 300, height: 150)
 ```

-If you were wondering if all this workes with autolayout; it does, i just tested it :)
+If you were wondering if all this works with autolayout; it does, i just tested it :)